-Oral Roberts University became national news this week when the Men’s Basketball team reached the Sweet Sixteen in the NCAA Tournament.
-This has many people across the internet asking, “Who is Oral Roberts?”
-In fact, that question has been one of the top searches on Google in recent days.
+Oral Roberts University became national news in 2021 when the Men’s Basketball team reached the Sweet Sixteen in the NCAA Tournament.
+This had many people across the internet asking, “Who is Oral Roberts?”

 Oral Roberts was one of the most important religious figures in the twentieth century.
 During the 1950s, Roberts became a household name through his large-scale tent crusades, innovative television programs, and dynamic preaching ministry.
 As a historian who has written several articles on Oral Roberts, I thought I would share this brief look at his story and how he built a university.

 From Poverty to America’s Healing Evangelist